Exploring ways to boost indoor air quality for your home or office? The right HVAC can make a world of difference.

-Air Care O2 leverages proprietary technology to transform existing H2O (water) molecules in the air to Hydrogen Peroxide, which cleanses and purifies the air.
-In FDA-cleared lab tests, the system has been proven to eliminate viruses at a rate of 99.99998%, bacteria at a 99.99994% rate, and mold at a 99.997% level.
+TADIRAN AIROW leverages proprietary technology to transform existing H2O (water) molecules in the air to Hydrogen Peroxide, which cleanses and purifies the air.
+In FDA-cleared lab tests, the system has proven efficacy of eliminating viruses, bacteria, and mold at up to 99.999%.

 If you’d like to learn more about the best indoor air quality solutions for your home or business, get in touch with Tadiran.
 We’d love to guide you in your search.